Sound of this Zetec in 3rd-4th gear .9MB .wav

 I.e. provided the Raceline water rail is being used, which moves the T.stat to the forward location.

 The original vented filler cap is retained.
-The added length of copper tubing reduces vapour buildup in the tank, by reaching near the bottom of the tank.
+The added length of copper tubing for the return, reduces vapour buildup in the tank, by reaching near the bottom of the tank.

-This assembly is mounted to the right of the diff, the low pressure piezo pump goes on the left on a bulkhead diagonal.
+This assembly is mounted to the right of the diff, the low pressure piezo pump is mounted to the left of the diff, on a bulkhead diagonal.

-Low pressure Piezo Facet pump is mounted on rubber isolators.
-Also note small in-line filter.
+The low pressure Piezo Facet pump is mounted on rubber isolators.
+This also implies the need for Also note small in-line filter.

 Engine installed in the original Crossflow location.
-Maximized ground clearance, 1/4" nose cone to valve cover edge.
-This edge needed 1/4" trimming.
+To maximize (optimize) the ground clearance, about a 1/4" needs to be removed from the vertical valve cover edge, to clear the nosecone.

 Left - Installation complete

-(note alternator ground lead on top mounting lug -
+(note the yellow banded alternator ground lead on the top alternator mounting lug -

-the three mounting locations have rubber bushings in them, hence the need for this)
+the three mounting locations have isolating rubber bushings in them, hence the need for this)

 Right - getting close